yetanotherco/aligned_layer/docs/3_guides/0_submitting_proofs.md

 ### Lita proof

-The current Lita version used in Aligned is v0.3.0.
+The current Lita version used in Aligned is `v0.1.0`, which currently only works on linux.

 The Lita proof needs the proof file and the vm program file.